DCC-UAB/deep-learning-project-2024-ai_nndl_group_14/README.md

 This run will print some information in the terminal, such as the number of parameters of each model, the results of the training/test; as well as some plots (that will be stored in a folder "Plots").
 At the end, we also print a comparative table of both models.
 Again, some paths may need changes : "path_csv", which has to be the location of the 3 .csv files / "path_images", which has to be the location of the extracted folders (="destination") / and "save_plots", which corresponds to the place where we will save the plots during the training.

+By running main.py, all the plots done will be found in the folder "Plots".
+For the long training, all the results are stored in the folder "Long Training Results" (plots and terminal results as well).

 ## Example Code
 The given code is a simple CNN example training on the MNIST dataset.
 It shows how to set up the [Weights & Biases](https://wandb.ai/site)  package to monitor how your network is learning, or not.